 What Factors Affect Natural Gas Prices?

-Before we begin to discuss what different factors affect natural gas prices, let’s talk about what makes up natural gas prices in the first place.
-According to the U.S. Energy Information Administration, there are two main components that make up natural gas prices, and these prices will always include various taxes and fees:
+Before we discuss factors that affect natural gas prices, let’s talk about what makes up natural gas prices in the first place.
+According to the U.S. Energy Information Administration, two main components make up natural gas prices, and these prices will always include various taxes and fees:

 1. Commodity cost.